 Thank you for your interest in the Academic Preservation Trust.
 We are pleased to share information with you about our consortium, its mission, its record of progress, and how it works.
 You can reach us at firstname.lastname@example.org, or by the individual contacts noted below.

 APTrust Membership, Program and Content Questions:

 Chip German joined APTrust in 2014 after a range of university roles including 11 years as vice president and chief information officer at two institutions where he was responsible for library and IT organizations.
-In addition to his role as program director of APTrust, he serves as an administrator at the University of Virginia Library.
+In addition to his role as program director of APTrust, from which he retires in May of 2021, he has served in various administrative posts at the University of Virginia Library.

 APTrust Technical Design and Operations Questions: